-- 12g3) Turn a wheel next to an up-position pin and move all pins down afterwards: X+ (X clockwise turns), X- (X counter-clockwise turns). - 12g4) Turn around the puzzle so that 12 o'clock stays on top, and then move all pins down: y2. - 12h) Notation for Skewb: - 12h1) The puzzle is oriented with three faces fully visible, where the upper face is on top. - 12h2) Clockwise, 120 degrees: R (the layer around the farthest visible bottom-right vertex), U (the layer around the farthest visible bottom-left vertex), B (the layer around the farthest non-visible back vertex). - 12h3) Counter-clockwise, 120 degrees: R' (the layer around the farthest visible bottom-right vertex), U' (the layer around the farthest visible bottom-left vertex), B' (the layer around the farthest non-visible back vertex). - 12i) Definition: A move is considered to be any change to the puzzle state in terms of the notation defined above, including misalignments beyond the limits described in Regulation 10f.
+- 12g4) Turn around the puzzle so that 12 o'clock stays on top, and then move all pins down: y2.

+- 12h) Notation for Skewb: - 12h1) The puzzle is oriented with three faces fully visible, where the upper face is on top. - 12h2) Clockwise, 120 degrees: R (the layer around the farthest visible bottom-right vertex), U (the layer around the farthest visible upper vertex), L (the layer around the farthest visible bottom-left vertex), B (the layer around the farthest non-visible back vertex). - 12h3) Counter-clockwise, 120 degrees: R' (the layer around the farthest visible bottom-right vertex), U' (the layer around the farthest visible bottom-left vertex), B' (the layer around the farthest non-visible back vertex). - 12i) Definition: A move is considered to be any change to the puzzle state in terms of the notation defined above, including misalignments beyond the limits described in Regulation 10f.